What Is a Rational Number? A Simple & Complete Guide

 2. Fractions

-Any fraction where the numerator (top number) and denominator (bottom number) are integers, and the denominator isn’t zero, is rational.
+Any fraction where the numerator and denominator are integers, and the denominator isn't zero, is rational.

 3. Decimals